lorenzoferrarajr/wordpresscom-video-server/readme.txt

 In the above, the video is served by /wp-content/blogs.php.
 This is a purely system-specific example.
 You will need to determine how you will serve your videos, either from your own local data server or using CDN.

+== Change Log ==

+version 1.0  (Sep 2009)

+1. restructured videos table to accomdate theora/ogg and added new columns std_files, dvd_files, hd_files, etc to make file dependencies more explicit.
+   If you have a working previous version, and have live videos to serve, you must run video-backfill-files.php to update your table.

+2. support media rss in feed

+3. support many other features such as ratings, dynamic thumbnail capture feature in admin panel

+4. support open video

+5. simplified the setup requirement dramatically

+6. fixed a few bugs reported by community members

+version 0.9 (July 2009)

+1. first released version.